Doors Open 0715 Each Day

 Speaker Bio:

-the majority of his carrier.
-Brent’s 30-year firefighting career started at Pearson International Airport, with continuing duties at (De Havilland) and Bombardier Aero Space Crash Fire Rescue teams.
+Brent Brooks is an Acting District Chief with over 30 years of firefighting experience with a large department in the Canadian Fire Service.
 He is a proud retired member of the Canadian Armed Forces.
-Brents’ High Rise Unit assignment has led to the advancement of Toronto’s High-Rise Operations through innovations in tactical research and development, their Incident Management System and operational training.
-As a fire service advocate of best practices, Brent’s high-rise specialization has seen his service on numerous committees, national and international speaking engagements.
-He started the High-Rise Round Table in Toronto, hosted the Toronto and Montreal High-Rise Summit and is a member of the Chicago based Council of Tall Buildings.
-He also represents Canada as a member of the London, England based T70 Tall Building Safety Committee.
-Brent Brooks’ Community of Practice is far reaching in its scope through donated lectures and hands-on training throughout Ontario, Canada, and internationally.
+Brents’ High Rise Unit assignment has led to the advancement of innovations in tactical research and development, the Incident Management System, and operational training.
+As a fire service advocate of best practices, Brent’s high-rise specialization has seen his service on numerous committees and national and international speaking engagements.
+He started the High-Rise Round Table and is a member of the Chicago-based Council of Tall Buildings.
+He also represents Canada as a member of the London, England-based T70 Tall Building Safety Committee.
+Brent Brooks’ Community of Practice is far-reaching in its scope through donated lectures and hands-on training throughout Ontario, Canada, and internationally.
 His mission is to educate the next generation of firefighters by sharing best practices for occupant survival and firefighter’s safety related to High-Rise firefighting.
 Website: https://highrisefirefighting.com/

 Phil Jose